Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Have you ever used voice input?

-I myself have been handling most of my work with voice input lately, and the time I spend typing has decreased considerably.
+Personally, I've been handling most of my work with voice input lately, which has significantly reduced my typing time.

-However, I have the frustration that proper nouns and technical terms get misrecognized, and my verbal habits and speech patterns remain in the text as-is.
+However, I have some issues: proper nouns and technical terms are misrecognized, and my verbal habits and speech patterns end up remaining in the text as-is.

-In Aqua Voice, which I use, you can customize accuracy with three features: dictionary, replacements, and customInstructions, but registering these manually each time is quite a hassle.
+The Aqua Voice I use allows me to customize accuracy with three features: dictionary, replacements, and customInstructions, but it's quite a hassle to think up and register these manually each time.

 So in this article, I'll cover a system that has Claude analyze Aqua Voice voice input logs and automatically deliver weekly improvement suggestions for dictionary, replacements, and customInstructions.

-I'm using the Claude Code Cowork schedule feature and Slack notifications.
+I'm using Claude Code's Cowork schedule feature and Slack notifications.

-I hope this will be useful for those who want to continuously improve their voice input accuracy.
+I hope this will be helpful for those who want to continuously improve their voice input accuracy.

 What is Aqua Voice?

-Since some of you may not be familiar with Aqua Voice, let me give a brief introduction.
+Some of you may not be familiar with Aqua Voice, so let me briefly introduce it.

 Aqua Voice is a voice input app available for Mac / Windows / iOS / Chrome extension.

-There are 4 pricing plans: Free (Starter), Pro ($8/month, annual billing), Team ($12/month, annual billing), and Enterprise, and customInstructions and Custom Dictionary up to 800 entries are available on the Pro plan and above.
+There are 4 pricing plans: Free (Starter), Pro ($8/month, annual billing), Team ($12/month, annual billing), and Enterprise. customInstructions and Custom Dictionary up to 800 entries are available on the Pro plan or higher.

 Source: Aqua Voice - Fast and Accurate Voice Dictation for Mac and Windows | Aqua Voice

-Since the Starter plan description does not include Custom Instructions, and Tune with Custom Instructions first appears in the Pro plan description, you need a Pro plan or higher subscription to use customInstructions.
+Since Custom Instructions is not listed in the Starter plan description and Tune with Custom Instructions first appears in the Pro plan description, you need a Pro plan or higher subscription to use customInstructions.

 Aqua Voice has a model called Avalon that can recognize technical terms with high accuracy.

-For people like me who frequently voice input IT terminology, there are fewer misrecognitions and it's comfortable to use.
+For people like me who frequently use voice input for IT-related words, it's comfortable with fewer misrecognitions.

-Furthermore, there are three features for customizing recognition results to suit yourself.
+Additionally, there are three features to customize recognition results for personal use.

-• replacements: Replace specific spoken phrases entirely with different text (e.g., saying "メアド" inputs taro.yamada@example.com)
+AgentCorefrom being recognized in katakana as "エージェントコア") - replacements: Replace specific spoken phrases entirely with different text (e.g., saying "メアド" gets entered as

-• customInstructions: Specify style, tone, and formatting rules for transcription results in natural language (e.g., filler removal, handling of line break commands, text style unification)
+taro.yamada@example.com) - customInstructions: Specify style, writing style, and formatting rules for transcription results in natural language (e.g., filler removal, handling of line break commands, writing style unification)

-By using these 3 features, you can improve voice input accuracy to match your own usage.
+Using these 3 features, you can improve voice input accuracy to match your own usage style.

-Maintaining customInstructions, dictionary, and replacements requires manually updating them while observing your own voice input habits and misrecognition tendencies, which is quite a hassle.
+Maintaining customInstructions, dictionary, and replacements requires manually updating while observing your own voice input habits and misrecognition tendencies, which takes considerable effort.

-So in this article, we'll create a system that has Claude take over that burden.
+So in this article, we'll create a system that has Claude take over that work.

-Specifically, once a week, we'll send Aqua Voice voice input logs to Claude to analyze:
+Specifically, once a week, we'll send Aqua Voice's voice input logs to Claude and have it analyze:

-For weekly automated execution, we'll use Claude Code's Cowork scheduled tasks.
+For weekly automatic execution, I'm using Claude Code's Cowork scheduled tasks.

 Overview